beachbrunet/Get_A_ReadMe/README.md

 ```
 Tired of constantly formating ReadMe's?
 Well I have the application for you!
 This application is able to generate a basic ReadMe.md for the basic coder.
-This code takes the users input with asking the user questions for what the user wants to add in the ReadMe, ie project name, license and contributers.
+This code takes the users input with asking the user questions,
+for what the user wants to add in the ReadMe, ie project name, license and contributers.
 ```

 ## Requirements